- What is Instacart?

-- Shopper pays the bill through Instacart’s prepaid debit card which is accepted at the store.
+- Shopper pays the bill through Instacart’s prepaid debit card which is accepted at the grocery store.

 - The shopper then goes to deliver the groceries to the customer as per the address mentioned in the order.

-Any tip paid in cash at the time of delivery directly goes to the shopper and the tip paid to shopper during checkout gets accumulated in his Instacart account and is paid at the end of the week along with the salary.
+Any tip paid in cash at the real time of delivery directly goes to the shopper and the perks given to the shopper during checkout get accumulated in his Instacart account and are offered at the end of the week along with the salary.